bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/3rd-tdd-iteration/readme.md

 1. **REFACTOR** --> Does any of the code need **Refactoring**?

     1. The **verify.yml** looks a little messy.
-Lets us extract the tasks check if the ports are open out into a file and reference the file from verify.yml.
+Let us extract the tasks that check if the ports are open out into a file and reference the file from verify.yml.

     1. cd molecule/default